On the convergence of generalized kernel-based interpolation by greedy data selection algorithms: Acknowledgment

 \section{Acknowledgment}

-The authors acknowledge the support by the Deutsche Forschungsgemeinschaft (DFG) within the Research Training Group GRK 2583 \glqq Modeling, Simulation and Optimization of Fluid Dynamic Applications\grqq.
-Finally, we wish to thank Tizian Wenzel for several fruitful discussions.
+We acknowledge the support by the Deutsche Forschungsgemeinschaft (DFG) within the Research Training Group GRK 2583 ``Modeling, Simulation and Optimization of Fluid Dynamic Applications''.
+Moreover, we wish to thank Tizian Wenzel for several fruitful discussions.
+Finally, we thank the anonymous reviewers for their useful comments and suggestions.